kedacore/keda-docs/content/docs/2.5/scalers/mongodb.md

 ### Authentication Parameters

-As an alternative to environment variables, You can authenticate with the MongoDB server by using connection string or password authentication via `TriggerAuthentication` or `ClusterTriggerAuthentication` configuration.
+As an alternative to environment variables, You can authenticate with the MongoDB server by using connection string or username and password authentication via `TriggerAuthentication` or `ClusterTriggerAuthentication` configuration.

 **Connection String Authentication:**